Featured in our 2020 Wine & Food Pairing Series – Watch Video

 1 c. red wine – Iron Hub Barbera

 Preheat oven to 350°.
 Season lamb shanks with salt and pepper.
 In a large Dutch oven over medium-high heat, heat oil.
 Add lamb and cook until golden all over, about 4 minutes per side.
 Work in batches as necessary.

 Remove lamb from pot and place on a plate.

-In the pot, melt 2 tablespoons butter over medium heat.
+In the pot, melt 2 tablespoons of butter over medium heat.
 Add onion and carrots and cook until soft, 4 minutes.
 Add garlic and cook until fragrant, 1 minute more, then add tomato paste and stir until vegetables are coated.

-Pour in broth and tomato sauce, then return lamb shanks to pot.
+Pour in broth and tomato sauce, then return lamb shanks to the pot.
 Add rosemary and bring to a boil.
 Cover and transfer to oven.
 Cook until lamb shanks are completely tender, 2 hours.

 Remove lamb from pot and place on a cutting board.
 Tent with foil to keep warm.
 Discard rosemary.

 Return pot to stove over medium heat.
 Add wine and bring to a boil.
 Reduce heat and let simmer until thickened, 10 minutes.
 Stir in the remaining 2 tablespoons of butter.